D1N3SHh/algorithms/README.md

 # D1N3SHh/algorithms

-This repo contains my implementations of basic algorithms which are NOT PURE.
+This repo contains my implementations (based on "introduction to algorithms") of basic algorithms which do not have to be pure.

 If you are looking for pure implementations visit [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)